Gelada: Description

-The gelada is large and robust and it is covered with buff to dark brown, coarse hair and has a dark face with pale eyelids.
+The gelada is large and robust, and it is covered with buff to dark-brown, coarse hair and has a dark face with pale eyelids.
 Its arms and feet are nearly black.
 Its short tail ends in a tuft of hair.
 Adult males have a long, heavy cape of hair on their backs.
 The gelada has a hairless face with a short muzzle that looks more similar to a chimpanzee's than a baboon's.
 It can also be physically distinguished from a baboon by the bright patch of skin on its chest.
 This patch is hourglass-shaped.
-On males, it is bright red and surrounded by white hair; on females, it is far less pronounced.
-However, when in estrus, the female's patch will brighten, and a "necklace" of fluid-filled blisters forms on the patch.
+On males, it is bright red and surrounded by white hair; on females, it is far less pronounced, but when in estrus, the female's patch brightens, and a "necklace" of fluid-filled blisters forms on the patch.
 This is thought to be analogous to the swollen buttocks common to most baboons experiencing estrus.
 In addition, females have knobs of skin around their patches.
-Geladas also have well developed ischial callosities.
-There is sexual dimorphism in this species: males average 18.5 kg (40.8 lb) while females are smaller, averaging 11 kg (24.3 lb).
+Geladas also have well-developed ischial callosities.
+Sexual dimorphism is seen in this species; males average 18.5 kg (40.8 lb), while females are smaller, averaging 11 kg (24.3 lb).
 The head and body length of this species is 50–75 cm (19.7–29.5 in) for both sexes.
 Tail length is 30–50 cm (11.8–19.7 in).

 The gelada has several adaptations for its terrestrial and graminivorous (grass-eating) lifestyle.
 It has small, sturdy fingers adapted for pulling grass and narrow, small incisors adapted for chewing it.
 The gelada has a unique gait, known as the shuffle gait, that it uses when feeding.
 It squats bipedally and moves by sliding its feet without changing its posture.
-Because of this gait, the gelada's rump is hidden beneath and so unavailable for display; its bright red chest patch is visible, though.
+Because of this gait, the gelada's rump is hidden beneath, so is unavailable for display; its bright red chest patch is visible, though.